 In essence, if the parent of a child seeks to move their home (and consequently the child’s home), then the proposed move will be deemed to be a relocation if it changes the child’s living arrangements in such a way that it becomes significantly more difficult for the child to spend time with the parent who is not seeking to move.

-How Does The Family Court Decide Whether The Child is Allowed to Move?
+Relocating With Children – How Does The Family Court Decide Whether The Child is Allowed to Move?

 How a Court determines what is in a child’s best interests is set out in section 60CC and section 65DAA of the Act.
-In simple terms, the Court must be satisfied that if a child moves, they will still have a meaningful relationship and spend significant and substantial time with the parent who is not moving.
+In simple terms, the Court must be satisfied that if a child moves, they will still have a meaningful relationship and spend significant time with the parent who is not moving.

 How Long Does it Take to Get The Court’s Permission to Move?